gaolin1/ID_submission/README.md

 ### This script has two function options
-* Process Epic output file
+* Process Epic exported file
   * <img width="493" alt="image" src="https://user-images.githubusercontent.com/28236780/152463994-bacdf740-2d2c-4055-b615-ef46ac540e41.png">
   * To process Epic exported report, enter Y
   * Then select either the exported report are DDD or DOT
-  * Depending on the exported report, select either to process location, department or both location and department reports
+  * Depending on the exported report, select either to process location, department or both location and department reports (1 or 2 or 3)
+  * Enter path to exported file, then enter password
+  * Finally, enter path to processed output file with extension (xlsx) (e.g. to export within the same directory, simply enter the file name (sample.xlsx))
 * Launch dashboard visualization app
+  * To launch visualization page, enter Y